If you are looking for detailed information about your next hunting trip, you've come to the right place.

 We have openings for red deer and tahr in 2014 and 2015 in free-range areas as well as red stag in intensively managed preserves.
 You also can combine your stag hunt with a hunt for tahr, chamois and fallow deer or with a fishing trip for trout or ocean game fish.
 Details.

 Our northern Alberta black bear hunt

 An eastern Wyoming ranch in Unit 17, where over-the-counter tags are currently, has openings for three antelope hunters.
 Rifle hunting is available between Oct.
 1 and 14, archery in late September. $1,000 a person.

 Book our most popular New Mexico antelope hunt now for 2015.

 Private land elk hunt in good area in Utah, $4,500/person for a party of three.
 Bow, rifle or blackpowder.

-Two Dall sheep opeinings with one of our long-time Alaska outfitters, who also has moose and grizzly availability.
+Hunt Dall sheep with one of our long-time Alaska outfitters, who also guides for moose and grizzly.

 Book mountain lion hunts now to get the best spots next winter.
 We have good hunts for $4,000 to $4,500.